isuvorov/strapi-provider-upload-ts-minio/README.md

 ## Config

-There are only a couple of settings one has to provide to make it work.
+There is only a couple of settings need to be provided to make it work.
 The following config settings are available:

 | Config Label        | Internal Name | Value                                         |
 | ------------------- | ------------- | --------------------------------------------- |